leanprover-community/mathlib4/docs/metaprogramming/01_datatypes.md

 - `lit` is a __literal__, this is a number or string literal like `4` or `"hello world"`.
 These are not strictly necessary for the kernel, but they are kept mainly for convenience.
 (Ie in Lean 3, there were a load of tricks needed to store `11234 : Nat` as something more efficient than `succ $ succ $ succ ... $ succ zero`)
 - `mdata` is just a way of storing extra information on expressions that might be useful, without changing the nature of the expression.
 - `proj` is for projection.
 Suppose you have a structure such as `p : α × β`, rather that storing the projection `π₁ p` as `app π₁ p`, it is expressed as `proj Prod 0 p`.
 This is for efficiency reasons ([todo] find link to docstring explaining this).

+### Expression Data

+If you look at the file where `Expr` is defined, you will see that every constructor also has a `Data` argument to it that I have omitted above.
+This Data field contains some extra cached information about the expression that is useful for speeding up some common operations.
+These are things like; a hash of the `Expr`, whether or not the `Expr` contains free variables, metavariables or bound variables and also it is where the `BinderInfo` is stored for `forallE` and `lam`.

+This data param means that you should _never_ construct instances of `Expr` directly using the `Expr` constructors but instead use the helper methods (`mkLambda`, `mkApp` etc) that compute `Data` for you.

 ## de-Bruijn Indexes